 In Ukraine, the definition of success depends on the war aims and the time horizons of the participants.
 In 2014, Russia invaded Ukraine under the pretext of protecting Russian-speaking Crimea and eastern Donbas.
 Eight years later, Russia attempted to complete the process of destroying Ukraine as a state.

-According to a 2021 letter by Russian President Vladimir Putin, he didn’t regard Ukraine as a separate but rather as forming part of broader Russian world.
+According to a 2021 letter by Russian President Vladimir Putin, he didn’t regard Ukraine as a separate nation but rather as forming part of broader Russian world.
 He massed his troops along the border in order to capture Kyiv within a few days, and replace the Ukrainian government.
-This was similar to what the Union did in Budapest in 1956 and Prague 1968.
+This was similar to what the Soviet Union did in Budapest in 1956 and Prague 1968.

 He failed.
 Volodymyr Zelensky, the Ukrainian president, refused to flee and create a government of exile.
 Instead, he rallied his troops and saved the capital and derailled Putin’s plans.
 Zelensky then used the soft power to attract foreign support and increased Ukraine’s military power.
 Putin’s invasion strengthened Ukraine’s national identity, and NATO, which added two new members – Finland and Sweden – that had previously maintained a policy of neutrality.
 According to Putin’s original war goals, Ukraine has already achieved victory.

 The problem is that Russian troops control about one-fifth (or more) of Ukraine’s land.
-Putin has changed his war goals and now demands that Ukraine recognizes his annexation four eastern provinces, including some that do not fully control.
+Putin has changed his war goals and now demands that Ukraine recognizes his annexation four eastern provinces, including some that Russian forces do not fully control.
 The war appears to be at a standstill, but Putin has changed it into a war based on attrition.
 Although the Russian casualties have been enormous, Putin may be betting on time, given Russia’s greater population and economy.
 Ukraine’s willingness to fight and Western support may eventually erode.

 According to a recent poll, 26% are open to a diplomatic resolution, but are not willing to engage with sham negotiations, especially with recalcitrant Putin.
 86% of Ukrainians think that Russia will attack again, even if the peace treaty is signed.
 Both Russia and Ukraine have expressed their willingness to negotiate but they are still far apart.